What is Node JS Used for in 2024 – Complete Guide

 Service Providers Hosting NodeJS Deployments

-For those who are unsure about how to use NodeJS, a potential solution is to utilize the platform as a service (PaaS) providers like Heroku that offer support for Node.js deployments with just a single command.
+For those who are unsure about how to use NodeJS, a potential solution is to utilize the platform as a service (PaaS) provider, such as Heroku, that offers support for Node.js deployments with just a single command.
 As the number of hosting services that support Node.js continues to rise, this has become a feasible and practical option.

 We’ll cover some common use cases for Node.js below.